^

 Effect of optogenetic inhibition on working memory (WM) task performance.

-a.
-Experimental setup.
+A. Experimental setup.

-d.
-Example of a training session, with licks marked.
+D. Example training session, with licks marked.

-f.
-Photoinhibition of M2 in the last 2 seconds of the delay period during the first 7 days of training impairs task performance.
-N = 4 (stGtACR2-expressing mice) and n = 4 (mCherry-expressing mice).
-P values determined using two-sample t tests for sessions 1–10 were as follows: P1 = 0.8425, P2 = 0.4610, P3 = 0.6904, P4 = 0.0724, P5 = 0.0463, P6 = 0.0146, P7 = 0.0161, P8 = 0.7065, P9 = 0.6530 and P10 = 0.7955.
-For c, e and f, data are presented as mean ± s.e.m.
+F. Photoinhibition of M2 in the last 2 seconds of the delay period during the first 7 days of training impairs task performance. n = 4 (stGtACR2-expressing mice) and n = 4 (mCherry-expressing mice).
+P values determined by two-sample t-tests for sessions 1–10 were as follows: P1 = 0.8425, P2 = 0.4610, P3 = 0.6904, P4 = 0.0724, P5 = 0.0463, P6 = 0.0146, P7 = 0.0161, P8 = 0.7065, P9 = 0.6530, and P10 = 0.7955.
+For c, e, and f, data are presented as mean ± s.e.m.
 NS, not significant; *P ≤ 0.05, **P ≤ 0.01, ***P ≤ 0.001, ****P ≤ 0.0001.

 Source: Nature (2024).
 DOI: 10.1038/s41586-024-07425-w